-How does it feel being able to do things like giving presents to hospital patients through having a gymnastics career?
+How does it feel being able to do additional events, such as giving presents to hospital patients, through having a gymnastics career?

 Knowing that I have inspired people is such a good feeling.
 It’s nice to see so many young children involved in the sport and inspiring the next generation is so important to me.

 Would you like to release your own range of sports clothing?

 I guess that would be cool, but at the minute I’m just focusing on my gymnastics and if after that I get the opportunity to work on something like this then it’s definitely something I would look into.